 Making Mini Dog Training Treats with Plunger Cutters

 Cutting tiny treats used to be a pain until I discovered the secret superpower of my little plunger cutters.
 They’re a quick option for making lots of tiny biscuits.
 As a bonus, the small circles holds up well in pocket treat bags or my running wristlet.
 You can buy similar cutters from baking supply stores, in the baking and cake decoration section of large stores, or online.
 They’re usually inexpensive and may be individual or part of a set.
 Check out the plunger cutters on Amazon (affiliate link) for examples and ideas.
 Looking for other sneaky dog treat shortcuts?
 See our simple shortcuts for making baked dog treats in any size for more ideas.

 Pepping Up the Pink in Our Salmon Dog Treats

-Although our tinned salmon is naturally a pale pink, by the tine it’s made into treat dough it becomes kind of pinkish beige.
-While mixing up this stinky pink salmon dough, I had the nickname stinky pinky for these treats on the brain whilst baking, I added some beetroot powder to the mixture to pep up the pink.
+Although our tinned salmon is naturally a pale pink, when it’s made into treat dough it becomes kind of pinkish beige.
+While mixing up this stinky pink salmon dough, I had the nickname stinky pinky for these treats on the brain.
+So I added some beetroot powder to the dough mixture to pep up the natural pink colouring.
 Totally optional, of course!
 See our dog treat tinting post for other ideas and tips.
-Being pink, I couldn’t help making a few big (stink-iliciously smelly) love hearts along with my mini circles.
+Being pink, I couldn’t help making a few big (stink-iliciously smelly) love heart dog treat along with my mini circles.
+Smell the love, furfriends!

 Simple Salmon Dog Treat Recipe (Stinky Pinky Salmon Treats)